stongo/canary-gcc/README.md

-# Database Canary
+# Database GCC

-Use this to test database installations in new container builds
+Use this to test gcc installation in new container builds